mamadmr/multi-vitamin-main-server/README.md

-# multi-vitamin-main-server
+# Multi-Vitamin Main Server
-multivitamin is a challenge for highschool students to solve problems from different fields

-this project is aimed to be a platform for the challenge
+Multi-Vitamin is a challenge for high school students to solve problems from different fields.
+This project aims to provide a platform for the challenge.

-students can request a problem then the program will print the problem (problems are in pdf format and the program edit the pdf file to add the students group name and some other information).

-after that students can give their question back and the program let them to get a new problem.
+Students can request a problem, and the program will print the problem in PDF format, with the students' group name and other relevant information added to the file.
+After solving the problem, students can submit their answers and receive a new problem.

-on the other hand some people check the answers and give the students their score.

-the server has an API to get the realtime score board of the teams.
+Meanwhile, some people check the answers and give the students their scores.
+The server has an API that provides real-time scoreboards for the teams.